 First/Last Mile

 Metro has a plan to make it easier to get around LA.
-It includes making every trip better with safe and accessible first/last mile connections.
+It includes improving every trip with safe and accessible first/last mile (FLM) connections.

 What is Metro’s approach to first/last mile planning?